 Absolutely, Jim.
 These days, in my offline relationships I live and let be.
 The only time I talk to Christian neighbors and friends about theology or my Judaism is when they ask my opinion directly… which actually happens a lot, because it seems that a lot of people are fed up with BS:)

-10. Concerned Reader permalink
+10. Concerned Reader Avatar

 What grinds my gears is this.
 If Christians have their experiential and cultural reasons to believe in Jesus, then fine, live and let live.
 However, Christians really need to see that Judaism and Jews have valid and vital information to contribute to Christianity as a religion.